In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

 Note: (e) Estimated Data

-Industry represents 14.8% of the country's GDP and employs 19% of the workforce.
+Industry represents 13% of the country's GDP and employs 18% of the workforce.
 Its contribution to the economy has been declining in recent years.
 The steel and aluminium industry alone represents a good part of the country's exports and is expected to boost economic development.
 The manufacturing sector is still underdeveloped and accounts for only 4% of GDP.
-According to the national statistical institute, Montenegro's industrial output declined 3.3% year-on-year in 2022.
-In the same year, the output of the mining and manufacturing sectors increased by 8.9% and 0.3%, respectively, whereas the production of the utility sector fell by 10.8%.
+According to the national statistical institute, Montenegro's industrial output increased by 6.4%, driven by higher output in the utilities and mining sectors.

-The tertiary sector contributes 59.9% to the GDP and employs almost three-quarters of the workforce (73%).
+The tertiary sector contributes 61.5% to the GDP and employs almost three-quarters of the workforce (74%).
 Tourism is the third-largest industry and consumes around one-third of total investment.
 It alone provides 20% of the GDP (EU Commission).
 The sector has been in full expansion in recent years, especially on the Adriatic Coast: every year Montenegro welcomes three times as many visitors as its total population.
-Unfortunately, this sector was heavily impacted by the COVID-19 pandemic but it showed signs of recovery in 2022 when the country welcomed 2.18 million tourists (of which 95.5% were foreigners – data Monstat).
+In 2023, there were a total of 2,613,306 tourist arrivals and 16,389,279 overnight stays.
+Of the overall overnight stays, 96.3% were accounted for by foreign tourists, while domestic tourists contributed 3.7% of the total overnight stays (data Monstat).
 The country is seeking to improve its tourism infrastructure and develop its eco-tourism industry to exceed 30% of GDP by 2027.
 The government is trying to attract large foreign hotel chains that may provide hospitality standards similar to those in Europe.
 Montenegro's hotel infrastructure was underdeveloped, but with several huge infrastructure projects; the situation is beginning to change.
 On another hand, the county is also seeking to diversify its economy to be less dependent on tourism.
 Montenegro's banking sector is relatively small but growing rapidly and has undergone significant reform in recent years, with the government implementing a number of measures aimed at improving financial stability and increasing competition.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |